Donald Trump: June 12 meeting with North Korea's Kim Jong Un back on

 Right after the cancellation, however, Trump began talking about rescheduling the summit, citing more civil statements from Kim and the North Korean government.

-American and Korean diplomats have been meeting in the Demilitarized Zone between South and North Korea to discuss a possible summit agenda.
-The U.S. also dispatched an advance team to Singapore to make logistical preparations for a summit.
+Along with the Demilitarized Zone meetings, the U.S. also dispatched an advance team to Singapore to make logistical preparations for a summit.

 The North Korean leader welcomed Russian Foreign Minister Sergey Lavrov to Pyongyang this week.
 Russia supports lifting economic sanctions on North Korea.